fabsfa123/cert_final_project/README.md

 -	**Input Data**
     -	*ES_5min_continuous_adjusted.txt*: historical S&P500 futures data
     -	*VX_full_5min_continuous_Unadjusted*: historical VIX futures data
--	**Stored Outputs**: if the user wants to analyse the output without rerunning all the cross section methods, the files below can be used.
-Otherwise, the model can be ran entirely by uncommenting the specific lines in the jupyter notebook
+-	**Stored Outputs**: if the user wants to analyse the output without rerunning all the cross section methods, the files below can be used by commenting the relevant lines.
+Otherwise, the model can be ran entirely, but it will take longer
     - *dnn_adam*: pickle file with cross_section object with all the results of the in sample cross sectional analysis using dnn_adam
     - *dnn_adam.csv*: results of dnn_adam cross sectional analysis
     - *dnn_sgd*: pickle file with cross_section object with all the results of the in sample cross sectional analysis using dnn_sgd